Ensemble distributional forecasting for insurance loss reserving: Comparison of the predictive performance of the ensembles

 \subsection{Statistical tests}

 To determine whether the difference between the performance of two competing forecasting models is statistically significant, statistical tests are necessary.
-We consider the Diebold-Mariano test in this paper due to its high flexibility and wide application in probabilistic forecasting literature \citep*{DiMa95,GnKa14}.
+We consider the Diebold-Mariano test in this paper due to its high flexibility and wide application in probabilistic forecasting literature \citep*{DiMa02,GnKa14}.
 Diebold-Mariano test is one of the few tests that does not require loss functions to be quadratic and the forecast errors to be normally distributed, which is what we need in our framework.
+Furthermore, the Diebold-Mariano test is specifically designed to compare forecasts and inherently emphasises out-of-sample performance \citep{Di15}.
+This feature aligns well with our objectives, as actuaries conducting reserving exercises are primarily concerned with the accuracy of projections.
+The performance of the Diebold-Mariano test has been discussed in \citet{CoKu11}, who discovered a tendency for the test to favour simpler benchmark models.
+As a result, the Diebold-Mariano test serves as a conservative criterion for evaluating the performance of our proposed ensemble strategies.

 Consider the null hypothesis stating that model $G$ has equal performance as model $F$.
-The Diebold-Mariano test statistic can then be specified as \citep*{DiMa95}
+The Diebold-Mariano test statistic can then be specified as \citep*{DiMa02}

 where $\overline{S}_n^F$ and $\overline{S}_n^G$ are the average scores (here, Log Score) received by models $F$ and $G$ in out-of-sample data, and where $\hat{\sigma}_{n}$ is the estimated standard deviation of the score differential.
 That is, Assuming the test statistic to asymptotically follow a standard Normal distribution, the null hypothesis will be rejected at the significance level of $\alpha$ if the test statistic is greater than the $(1-\alpha)$ quantile of the standard Normal distribution.
-We also consider the Adjusted Diebold-Mariano test proposed by \citet*{DiMa02} in this paper, which is suggested to work well when the serial correlation and contemporaneous correlation are present.
-Details can be found in Appendix \ref{adjustedDM}.